Product, UX, and Model Character

 Model Specifications

-OpenAI recently shared what they call their “Model Spec” [2], a document that details their goal model behaviors prior to clicking go on a fine-tuning run.
+In 2024, OpenAI shared what they call their “Model Spec” [4], a document that details their goal model behaviors prior to clicking go on a fine-tuning run.
 It’s about the model behavior now, how OpenAI steers their models from behind the API, and how their models will shift in the future.

-Model Spec’s are one of the few tools in the industry and RLHF where one can compare the actual behavior of the model to what the designers intended.
+Model Specs are one of the few tools in the industry and RLHF where one can compare the actual behavior of the model to what the designers intended.
 As we have covered in this book, training models is a complicated and multi-faceted process, so it is expected that the final outcome differs from inputs such as the data labeler instructions or the balance of tasks in the training data.
 For example, a Model Spec is much more revealing than a list of principles used in Constitutional AI because it speaks to the intent of the process rather than listing what acts as intermediate training variables.

 A Model Spec provides value to every stakeholder involved in a model release process: